Sufyan al-Thawri: Biography

 Stories of Sufyan ath-Thawri were also collected in Fariduddin Attar's Tadhkirat al-Awliya, a collection of Sufi hagiographies compiled in the twelfth/thirteenth century.

 Works

 Of his books, perhaps best known is his Tafsir of the Qur'an, one of the earliest in the genre.
-An Indian MSS purports to preserve it up to Q. 52:13, as published by Imtiyâz ʿAlî ʿArshî in 1965; also Tabari's tafsir quotes extensively from the whole text.
+An Indian MSS preserves it up to Q. 52:13, as published by Imtiyâz ʿAlî ʿArshî in 1965; also Tabari's tafsir quotes extensively from the whole text.
 He also preserved the books of his Umayyad predecessors.

-It was reported that Sufyan al-Thawri was of the view that jihad was only obligatory in the case of defensive warfare, although this opinion has not been authentically traced to him.